lea-lgbt/blog/src/posts/2023-04-29-german-gender-recognition-act.md

   - trans
   - negative
 ---
+CONTENT WARNING for negative german politics and trans hostility.

 Yesterday, the law draft for the promised gender recognition act (aka Selbstbestimmungsgesetz or self-determination act) was leaked.
 Sadly, the main focus weren't trans people but anti-trans talking points.
 TLDR it doesn't deserve to be called self-determination act.